Visual-Capture/VisualCapture.nl/README.md

 # VisualCapture.nl

 Welcome to the VisualCapture.nl website!
 This website is all about capturing your vision through photography and custom web products.
-We specialize in couple, portrait, and wedding photography, as well as creating custom web products tailored to your needs.
+We specialize in business, portrait, couple and wedding photography, as well as creating custom web products tailored to your needs.

 ## Services Offered